openreachtech/eslint-rules-default/README.md

 | eslint-plugin-jsx | ❌ |
 | eslint-plugin-plus | ✅ |

-`ruleHash.stylisticsTs` and `ruleHash.stylisticJsx` will be added in the future, if there are many needs.
+`configurationHash.stylisticsTs` and `configurationHash.stylisticJsx` will be added in the future, if there are many needs.

 #### Frequently-Disabled Rules